Braces and facial shape

 Habit elimination to stop thumb sucking is also vital at this age, as thumb and finger sucking can push the teeth forward and drastically change the shape of the developing jaw.
 Chronic mouth breathing and snoring/sleep apnoea can also impact on developing teeth and jaws, and are often signs that the child would benefit from an early orthodontic assessment.

 This initial phase is critical in assessing problem areas at an early age and can often reduce the need for further treatment down the track.
-Not all children will need pre-adolescent treatment, but early assessment is imperative to ensure successful long term outcomes.

 While orthodontists will always do their best to enhance a child’s face and jaw growth, they will also ensure parents are given realistic expectations as to what can be achieved in this early stage of treatment.